mcarr-and/go-gin-marshalling/docs/Microk8s-install-pi.md

 ## Instructions to get Microk8s working on Raspberry-Pi

+WIP - cannot get my applications to start in K8s.
+DNS does not seem to be working.

+Things not working:
+1. Kiali cannot find prometheus on home screen prometheus.local
+   2. Is DNS working at all?
+1. K8s can find and pull album-store and proxy-service
+   2. they get stuck in some crash loop backoff before starting.
+1. Jaeger is not seeing any spans at all.

 These are my notes for creating a Microk8s cluster on Raspberry Pis.

 I have included instructions on using Rancher-Desktop Docker and the changes needed for Rancher-Desktop internal tooling.